pollfish/docs/api-documentation.md

 ### Notes for `sig` query parameter
 This parameter can be used optionally to prevent tampering around reward conversion hash parameter if passed within the register call.
 The platform supports url validation by requiring a hash of the `reward_conversion`, `reward_name`, and `click_id` values passed through the json parameter of the register device request.
-Failure to pass validation will return a status of Bad Request Response (http status: 400) with body "Hash check failed"
+Failure to pass validation will return a status of Bad Request Response (http status: 400) with body "Hash check failed".

-In order to generate the sig field you should sign the combination of reward_conversion+reward_name+click_id parameter using the HMAC-SHA1 algorithm and your account's secret_key that can be retrieved from the Account Information page.
+In order to generate the sig field you should sign the combination of reward_conversion+reward_name+click_id parameter using the HMAC-SHA1 algorithm and your account's secret_key that can be retrieved from the Account Information page on your Pollfish Dashboard.

-The sig value should be then encoded using Base64, then URL encoded using Percent encoding and provided in the sig parameter.
+The sig value should be encoded using Base64 and then URL encoded using Percent encoding and provided in the sig parameter.

 Note that although `reward_conversion` is mandatory for the hashing to work, the `reward_name` and `click_id` parameters are optional and you should add them for extra security.

-Example generation of hash using the PHP programming language:
+Example generation of the sig value hash using the PHP programming language can be found below:
 ```php
 $sig = base64_encode(hash_hmac("sha1" , "$reward_conversion$reward_name$click_id", $secret_key, true));
 ```